 The best hotel booking site depends on multiple factors.
 First, the best site for you may be one you’ve used before.
 Many of the best sites have loyalty programs that give progressively deeper discounts the more often you book with them.

 Also, some sites have the lowest hotel prices but don’t allow cancellations.
-If you’re sure of your plans, they could be a great deal, but if you’re unsure, you’ll lose your money.
+They could be a great deal if you’re sure of your plans, but you’ll lose your money if you’re unsure.

 Are hotel booking sites reliable?

 While some unsavory sites are out there, all the sites we’ve listed are reliable and reputable.
 They have millions of customers, and most have existed for years, some decades.

 Of course, you should read all the fine print and conditions before booking, just as you would do your due diligence before making any business agreement.
 However, these sites are transparent about their offerings and terms and conditions.
 If you use common sense, you can save money with hotel booking sites.